Skip to main content

 })

-The SDK accepts symbols ('BTC' | 'ETH' | 'USDC' | 'USDT') and encodes them to bytes32.
+The SDK accepts symbols ('BTC' | 'ETH') for the 6 active products and encodes them to bytes32.
 You can also pass a 32-byte hex string directly.

 Common errors